APS IH / June 2012

 The application for temporary guardianship requests only the powers and duties necessary to protect the ward and his or her estate from imminent danger.
-DADS Guardianship Services seeks a temporary guardianship in appropriate cases after conducting minimal assessment.
+HHSC Guardianship Services seeks a temporary guardianship in appropriate cases after conducting minimal assessment.

-Before APS staff make a referral to DADS for guardianship services, an allegation of abuse, neglect, or financial exploitation must be validated.
-If the cause of the rapidly diminishing assets is self-neglect, then APS validates self-neglect and submits an emergency referral to DADS.
+Before APS staff make a referral to HHSC for guardianship services, an allegation of abuse, neglect, or financial exploitation must be validated.
+If the cause of the rapidly diminishing assets is self-neglect, then APS validates self-neglect and submits an emergency referral to HHSC.
 In these cases, it is likely that the client’s mental faculties are so impaired that the client cannot handle his or her financial affairs.

-In addition to following the steps outlined under 4783.1 Procedure for Emergency Referrals to DADS Guardianship Services During an Emergency Order for Protective Services (EOPS), the APS specialist must also complete the following actions when a client’s assets are rapidly diminishing.
+In addition to following the steps outlined under 4783.1 Procedure for Emergency Referrals to HHSC Guardianship Services During an Emergency Order for Protective Services (EOPS), the APS specialist must also complete the following actions when a client’s assets are rapidly diminishing.
 The APS specialist:

 • ensures an financial exploitation subject matter expert is involved, if appropriate;